darmar-lt/qcontainers/README.md

         logical :: found

         !
-Determine the size in bytes we need to save ns = storage_size(val) / 8 * size(val)
+Determine the size in bytes we need to save ! ns is a number of bytes for 3 integers ns = storage_size(val) / 8 * size(val)

         !
 Create a new tree-table